mah0x211/lua-io-fopen/README.md

 open the lua file handle from a pathname or descriptor of the file.

+**NOTE**

+this function uses the `dup` system call internally to duplicate a file descriptor and create a new file handle from it.

 **Parameters**

 - `file:string|integer`: a pathname or descriptor of the file.